psworld143/tms_api/super-admin/carrier-assignment/README.md

 ## User Interface

 ### Super Admin Navigation
-Access the Carrier Assignment module from the Super Admin sidebar:
+Access the Carrier Users module from the Super Admin sidebar:
 1. Dashboard
 2. User Management
 3. Carrier Management
-4. **Carrier Assignment** ← New module
+4. **Carrier Users** ← New module

 ### Key Features
 1. **Carrier Selection:** Click any carrier in the left panel to view assigned users